Indigenous Peoples and the Environment

 Course Description

-This course highlights Native American perspectives, conservation practices, and policy environments through consideration of U.S. and international case studies.
-Native American experiences shed light on pressing issues of resource sustainability and sovereignty, and demonstrate linkages to global Indigenous environmental issues and strategies.
+This course highlights Native American perspectives, conservation practices, and policy environments through consideration of U.S. and international communities and issues.
+Native American experiences shed light on historic and ongoing issues of sustainability and sovereignty, and demonstrate connections to global Indigenous environmental issues and strategies.

 Course fulfills the ethnic studies requirement.